-The reel on European configured headers can be moved approximately 67 mm (2.6 in.) farther aft by repositioning the fore-aft cylinders on the header's reel arms to accommodate certain crop conditions.
-Refer to Repositioning Fore-Aft Cylinders on European Configured Headers, page 89.
+The reel on European-configured headers can be moved approximately 67 mm (2.6 in.) farther aft by repositioning the fore-aft cylinders on the header's reel arms to accommodate certain crop conditions.
+Refer to Repositioning Fore-Aft Cylinders on European-Configured Headers, page 123.

-If the combine is equipped with the Multi-Crop Rapid Reel Conversion option, refer to Repositioning Fore-Aft Cylinders on Non-European Configured Headers with Multi-Crop Rapid Reel Conversion Option, page 93.
+If the combine is equipped with the Multi-Crop Rapid Reel Conversion option, refer to Repositioning Fore-Aft Cylinders with Multi-Crop Rapid Reel Conversion Option, page 120.

-The Multi-Crop Rapid Reel Conversion option is not available for European configured headers.
+The Multi-Crop Rapid Reel Conversion option is not available for European-configured headers.